bvdmitri/FixedArguments.jl/README.md

 fixed_foo(2.0) # 5.0
 ```

-**Note**: Positions must be known at compile-time to avoid dynamic dispatch.
-Additionally, positions should be specified in ascending order.
+**Note**: While not strictly necessary, for optimal performance and to avoid dynamic dispatch, it is recommended to have positions known at compile-time.
+Also, ensure that positions are specified in ascending order.

 ### Sequential based fixing